-These leaflets provide helpful information about diabetes, covering a range of topics such as how to manage hypos, HbA1C and driving with diabetes.
+These leaflets provide helpful information about diabetes, covering a range of topics such as how to manage hypos, HbA1C and blood glucose testing.

 Value your Voice